rchillyard/Flog/README.md

 If you choose to use a different logger function, you may need to change these dependencies.

 # Version
+1.0.4 Provides a more functional way of specifying enabled or logger

 1.0.3 General improvements: more consistent functionality, issues with underlying logger hopefully resolved.

 1.0.2 Added support for Future, cleaned up non-Flog modules, changed